MiceXx/webpay-token-android/README.md

 # webpay-token-android

-webpay-token-android is a Android library for creating a WebPay token from a credit card.
+webpay-token-android is an Android library for creating a WebPay token from a credit card.

 ## Requirements